danielmrhodes/JANUS/README.md

 Macro Files
 -----------------
 The three simulation modes require different commands in their macro files.
-However all share a common structure
+However all share a common structure:

 /Mode mode\
 *(optional geometry commands)*\